 On first glance, content marketing and search engine optimization might seem like opposing forces.
 Different tactics, competing channels, each jockeying for position and attempting to be the main focus of your budget and strategy.

-However, the reality is that SEO and content marketing go together like aioli and sriracha.
+However, the reality is that SEO and content marketing go together like peanut butter and jelly.
 They aren’t warring forces or two different strains on your overall marketing budget.
 They are too crucial aspects of the same complete recipe, two elements of your holistic marketing campaign.

 First, let’s define the terms: content marketing and SEO

 Before we can discuss how content marketing and SEO relate to one another, it’s important to understand what each of these entities is and why they matter.

 Search engine optimization is, simply, the tactic and strategy of working to ensure your website or company shows up toward the top of results in Google, Bing, or a different search engine.

 Content marketing, meanwhile, is when you use good on-page content to engage audiences and customers, often resulting in links and traffic from major websites and social media.
 In turn, these links from other websites increase leads and improve the SEO of your site.

 SEO is about getting more people to your website through organic traffic and positioning in the SERPS (search engine result pages).
 Content marketing is about creating content that inspires people to share and link to.

 There is no competition, no conflict, no choice: if you want to be successful, you don’t choose one or the other.
 You do both.

 In order to rank well in search engine results, one of your best options is to create quality content that adheres to your business’s content marketing strategy and campaign.